FranklinWang2001/RaspiStream-and-Flask/README.md

 ![](./images/email-settings.png)

-Finally, uncomment the second line of code in the `detect_motion()` function to enable email sending.
+Finally, uncomment this line of code in the `detect_motion()` function to enable email sending.

 ![](./images/enable-email.png)